Dark Ages Gaming at Dogs of War 2017

 On the left the Spanish are faring much better, and the Rus are grateful for the foresight of previous game which has taught them to leave a couple of units in reserve to try and plug any gaps - like this one -and stop the enemy Knights causing havoc in the rear areas.

-By the pale light of Steffan the chicken-castrator's hairy massive helmet, the Vikings are turning into an Almughavar-shredding machine, widening the gaping chasm in the heart of the Iberian army in every round of combat.
+As many men fell under the baleful influence of Vitali Klitschko's goat-rogering father's right foot, the Vikings are turning into an Almughavar-shredding machine, widening the gaping chasm in the heart of the Iberian army in every round of combat.

-By the hairs on Olga Kurylenko's stinking pants, adjacent to the village the Rus Abbot bravely leads his men forwards as well, chewing up the better armoured knights in a display of relentless hilarity not seen since the days of his epic partnership with Les Dennis
+Inspired by the spirit of Mila Kunis' goat-rogering toilet paper, adjacent to the village the Rus Abbot bravely leads his men forwards as well, chewing up the better armoured knights in a display of relentless hilarity not seen since the days of his epic partnership with Les Dennis

 Russ Abbott in Masterbrain